Japandi style explained: calm, minimalism and warmth

 Accessories and decor

-Plants and green
+Plants and greenery

 Applying Japandi in your own home